PUT-JUG/lab-tasfrs/src/Introduction to ROS 2.md

       ![](_resources/lab06/kinect.png)

-      Simulate the sensor in `Gazebo` and consult the list of themes.
+      Simulate the sensor in `Gazebo` and consult the list of topics.
 View their contents in the terminal and in `RViz`.

       Consider why the point cloud is rotated and the images do not overlap (in the `z` axis).